-Beginners Guide to Brass Care and Maintenance
+Brass Instrument Care and Maintenance

-Brass Care and Maintenance
+Brass Instrument Care and Maintenance

-Daily Care
+Daily Brass Instrument Care

 • Oil valves before playing

-• Wipe down instrument after playing
+• Wipe down the instrument after playing

 Why are these important to do every time you play?
 Let’s break it down.

 Making sure that the valves and slides are properly lubricated not only makes the instrument feel better, but also helps prevent everyday wear and tear.
-Things like valve oil and slide grease form a layer between two contacting surfaces and keeps things from wearing over time as you play.
-While slide grease typically lasts longer due to it’s thicker consistency, valve oil will wear off much faster.
+Things like valve oil and slide grease form a layer between two contacting surfaces and keep things from wearing over time as you play.
+While slide grease typically lasts longer due to its thicker consistency, valve oil will wear off much faster.
 For this reason, we recommend that you oil your valves every time before playing.
 Pro tip: it only takes a couple drops!
 Two to three drops should be plenty.
-Trombone hand slides differ slightly, and can be regreased or spritzed with some water when it starts to feel dry.
+Trombone hand slides differ slightly and can be regreased or spritzed with some water when it starts to feel dry.

 Wiping down brass instruments after playing is a quick and easy way to preserve your lacquer and keep your instrument looking nice.
 The skin’s pH leans to the acidic side.
 This acidity can wear on plating and lacquer over time with frequent contact.
-The biggest way to minimalize wear is to wipe down your instrument after playing with a soft polishing cloth.
+The biggest way to minimize wear is to wipe down your instrument after playing with a soft polishing cloth.
 If you’ve purchased the trumpet or trombone care kit with your rental from us, a polishing cloth will be included.

 Monthly Care